Spinach Enchiladas

 2 cups long grain rice

-1 large tomato, peeled, seeded and chopped
+1 large tomato, peeled,

 4 cups chicken stock, or water